-- Failure to make the right decision can be very costly
+- Failure to make the right decision could be costly.

 The OIG has over 300 active Corporate Integrity Agreements (CIAs) and Integrity Agreements (IAs) in force, with additional ones added regularly.
 These require engaging an Independent Review Organization (IRO) to ensure ongoing compliance with its terms and requirements including addressing the specific issues that gave rise to the settlement.
 Selecting an IRO is a critical decision, and providers must consider a wide range of factors.
 An unqualified IRO whose work is rejected by OIG can aggravate the matter and lead to additional mandates and possible extension of the CIA.
 In choosing, it is important to understand that the IRO reviews are neither financial in nature nor legal reviews.
 IRO reviews require experts on claims processing, regulatory standards, and process controls, not accountants or attorneys.